Goetz-Nguyen/github-basics-template/README.md

 **Need Help?**

-Review the GitHub documentation
+- Review the GitHub documentation
-Ask questions in class or during office hours
+- Ask questions in class
-Check with your classmates (collaboration on learning git is encouraged!)
+- Check with your classmates (collaboration on learning git is encouraged!)